psoukie/zipchord/README.md

 ## Installation

-Download **zipchord-install-_version_.zip** or the stand-alone **zipchord-exe-_version_.zip** from the [latest release](https://github.com/psoukie/zipchord/releases).
+Download **zipchord-install-_version_.zip** from the [latest release](https://github.com/psoukie/zipchord/releases), extract it, and run the included installer.

-If you prefer not to use the installer or compiled executable, download the release source archive, extract it anywhere on Windows, install AutoHotkey v1.1, switch the working directory to `source`, and run `zipchord.ahk`.
+For other installation options that do not use the installer, see the [Installation guide](https://github.com/psoukie/zipchord/wiki/Installation).

-ZipChord currently works on **Windows only**.
+ZipChord currently works on Windows only.
 A cross-platform version is under development.

 ## Documentation